jimmanuel/RunStats.NodeJS/README.md

 Welcome to the Node JS flavor of RunStats.

 This project serves multiple purposes:
-- Replicate functionality from RunKeeper that now requires a paid subscription to use
+- Replicate functionality from a popular Keeper of Running Data web site that now requires a paid subscription to use
 - Let me learn about building web apps using the NodeJS/Angular/React tech stack
 - Let me learn how to deploy and run an app on AWS